Unlinked monotone regression: Introduction

 Beside \cite{carp16}, the only other work of which we are aware on a similar problem is the very recent article of \cite{Rigollet:2018wia}.
 In their setting, the authors consider a shuffled monotone regression model in a fixed design setting but use the term \lq\lq uncoupled\rq\rq \ to describe the problem.
 In fact, the authors do not make any attempt to recover the unknown permutation, and focus entirely, as we do in this paper, on estimating the unknown regression function. \cite{Rigollet:2018wia} assume that the known distribution of the noise is sub-exponential and the true monotone function is bounded by some known constant, but they do not make any smoothness assumption on that function.
 Using the Wasserstein's distance and arguments from optimal transport, they showed that their estimator converges to the truth at a rate no slower than $\log \log n / \log n$ and that this rate is minimax when the distribution of the noise is Gaussian.
 Although \cite{Rigollet:2018wia} describe in their Section 2.2 an algorithm for computing their monotone estimator, the authors do not present simulation results.
-It comes as a surprise that the rate of convergence they obtain does not depend on the smoothness of the distribution of the noise, whereas optimal rates of convergence in the deconvolution problem are closely connected to this smoothness; see e.g. \cite{Fan91}.
-For instance, \cite{Rigollet:2018wia}'s rate applies in both cases of a double exponential and a Gaussian error which are of different smoothness: the former is ordinary smooth of order 1 while the latter is supersmooth of order 2 in Fan's terminology; see Section 1 in \cite{Fan91}.

 It is worth mentioning that more research seems to have been done in the shuffled (permuted) linear regression model than in the monotone regression model.
 We refer here to the work of \cite{Abid:2017ws}, \cite{Pananjady:2017kj}, \cite{Pananjady:2018hd}, and \cite{Unnikrishnan:2018gp}.
 The main focus in the former three papers is to find conditions on the signal-to-noise ratio that guarantee recovery of the unknown permutation. \cite{Abid:2017ws} show that the least-squares estimator in this model is inconsistent in general, but they construct a method-of-moments type estimator and prove that this estimator is consistent assuming that $E(X_i) \ne 0$.
 A common feature of these works is to restrict attention to the case of Gaussian noise.
 As we show in the present paper, the noise distribution may be of fundamental importance in these problems.